-We are still a young company and our engineers have a say in every part of the company to improve it for the long term.
+We do more than just coding.
+We are still a relatively young company and our engineers have a say in every part of the company to improve it for the long term.
 This means they commit time to things that are not coding.

-We value teamwork.
-This means having conversations about what is working, what isn’t and what to do about it.
+We like to solve problems as a team, as individuals we then don’t need to be strong in all areas.
+For us teamwork is having conversations about what is working, what isn’t and what to do about it.
 It means following up and making things happen.
 Occasionally it means talking about feelings.

 We value openness to new experiences, to people, to feedback and especially to learning.
 Particularly in areas where doing so is uncomfortable.
 How comfortable are you dealing with the unknown?

 And we do actual work most of the time.
 We make scientific software that performs.
 We are specialists in performance driven software designs, GPUs and high-end CPUs.
 Our clients come to us when they have a scientific computing problem to solve, build GPU-software or to build complex tools.
 Our initial effort focuses on understanding their needs, provide clarity on potential solution paths, and work with the customer to deliver the right solution.
 We then build.
 Every project is different.